chrishah/docker-intro/part-1/docker-intro-philipp.md

 A lot is going on when this command is executed apart from printing the traditional "Hello" message.
 It also provides some additional information about what just happened: As you can see from the output above when executing the command `docker run hello-world:latest` `docker` communicates with the docker deamon and requests a container of the hello-world image.
 The docker daemon realized that this image is not yet available on our computer, so it downloads it from the [Docker Hub](https://hub.docker) (this is usually referred to as *pulling*).
 The Docker daemon stores the hello-world image on the host and creates a virtualized runtime environment (the *container*).
 When this container is executed it can produce some output (in case of hello-world this is the message above), which is displayed on the terminal screen.

-!!! info "DockerHub"
+***DockerHub***

-	Docker Hub is a large online repository of custom Docker images made by other users.
+> Docker Hub is a large online repository of custom Docker images made by other users.
 We will have a closer look on how it works in the next session.

 As already mentioned `docker run` automatically pulls an image if it is not already available on the host.
 It is however also possible to just pull it without immediately creating a container.
 This can be done with `docker pull`.
 We will now pull an plain ubuntu image.
 Note also that we are pulling a specific version (which is indicated by the colon after the image name).